chris-short/devopsish.com/content/post/091/index.md

 [Kubernetes 101: How to get started with container orchestration](https://jaxenter.com/kubernetes-beginners-148706.html): Kubernetes is one of the best things to happen to DevOps in the past few years.
 But, if you missed the first wave, the terminology and technology can be confusing sometimes.
 Here, Ashley Lipman goes over the basics of this container orchestration system and explains how new developers can get started with this fundamental technology.

 [The cloud native future is here: These are the most popular technologies](https://jaxenter.com/cloud-native-technologies-cncf-survey-148861.html): The results of the bi-annual CNCF survey are here.
-We’ll have a closer look at the most popular technologies, as well as the benefits of cloud native projects and the challenges in using and deploying containers.
-Let’s dig in!
+We'll have a closer look at the most popular technologies, as well as the benefits of cloud native projects and the challenges in using and deploying containers.
+Let's dig in!

 [6 places to host your git repository](https://opensource.com/article/18/8/github-alternatives): GitHub's recent acquisition has caused some users to explore alternatives to the popular code repository.
 Here are some to consider.

 [Go WebAssembly - Building a Calculator Tutorial](https://tutorialedge.net/golang/go-webassembly-tutorial/)

-[6 open source tools for making your own VPN](https://opensource.com/article/18/8/open-source-tools-vpn): Want to try your hand at building your own VPN but aren’t sure where to start?
+[6 open source tools for making your own VPN](https://opensource.com/article/18/8/open-source-tools-vpn): Want to try your hand at building your own VPN but aren't sure where to start?

 [Platform9's Managed Kubernetes Solution Adds 'Arbitrage' Capabilities to Dynamically Run Nodes in a Cluster on Amazon EC2 Spot Instances](https://www.prnewswire.com/news-releases/platform9s-managed-kubernetes-solution-adds-arbitrage-capabilities-to-dynamically-run-nodes-in-a-cluster-on-amazon-ec2-spot-instances-300703134.html): Solution automatically optimizes cost and infrastructure utilization by continuously evaluating cloud costs and dynamically allocating capacity at the lowest price available, while ensuring availability and performance SLAs are met